viamrobotics/docs/docs/manage/fleet/_index.md

 Soon you will also be able to assign [permissions](#permissions) to collaborators.

 When you create a Viam account, Viam automatically creates an organization for you.
-You can use this organization or add another organization as your collaboration hub by inviting collaborators to your organization.
+You can use this organization as your collaboration hub by inviting collaborators to your organization.
+You can also add additional organizations as desired at any time.

 {{< alert title="Caution" color="caution" >}}
 Currently, everyone you invite to your organization, has complete access to everything in that organization.